mkohler/cython_swig/README.rst

     First, it checks the buffer passed to it, to see if it is long enough for the output, and returns an error if the buffer is not long enough.

+    Then it concatenates the string hello, and its input argument in the outp buffer.

     The suffix _sr stands for status return, a reminder that it returns its status, and not its output.

+    Understand the implementation isn't vital as long as you understand the interface.

+    Let's use SWIG to make this function available to Python.

 adder.i: greeting_sr()
 ======================